 This landscape shelters the heartland of the BC river system, with the Fraser and Thompson rivers running through it.
 The Fraser is still a wild river with few dams.

 The BC Interior faces a number of growing threats, including resource extraction, new dams, expanding land conversion, invasive species and declining water quality and quantity.
 Due to fire suppression, the region’s grasslands are threatened by the encroachment of forests into the area.
 Meanwhile, more than 80 per cent of mature trees in the region have been killed by mountain pine beetle and subsequently logged, changing the region’s hydrology.

 The Okanagan is the most threatened portion of the BC Interior due to expanding residential, agricultural and recreational development and the spread of invasive plants.
 Its valley bottom has experienced a significant (almost 90 per cent) loss of wetlands, although the rate has slowed.
 The region is also a hot spot for agricultural production of grapes and tender fruit.

 Grasslands in this region are declining, and only small remnants now occur.
-More than 90 per cent of the grasslands are grazed by cattle, which can result in grasslands that are maintained at early successional stages and in the introduction of invasive species.
+More than 90 per cent of the grasslands are grazed by cattle, which can result in grasslands that are maintained at early successional stages.

 What NCC is doing

 NCC has identified priority conservation sites in a number of natural areas, including:

 NCC is protecting habitat for many species at risk in the region, including:

 NCC’s Sage and Sparrow Conservation Area shares a significant portion of its border with the South Okanagan Grasslands Protected Area, forming an integral habitat link between protected areas that allows for the movement of species between the Similkameen and Okanagan Valleys.